 (a) any proceedings (including an action under the Fatal Accidents Act 1959) in which money is recovered by or on behalf of, or adjudged or ordered or agreed to be paid to, or for the benefit of, a person under disability or in which money paid into court is accepted by or on behalf of such a person; and

-(b) any proceedings before the Court of Appeal on an application or appeal made in connection with any proceedings to which this Rule applies by virtue of subparagraph (a).
+(b) any proceedings before the Court of Appeal on an application or appeal made in connection with any proceedings to which this Rule applies by virtue of paragraph (a).

-(3) Except as provided by paragraph (4) the costs payable to his solicitor by or on behalf of a plaintiff who is a person under disability or from any money recovered by or on behalf of a person under disability in any proceedings to which this Rule applies being the costs of or incidental to those proceedings or consequent thereon, must be taxed; and no costs shall be charged or retained by the solicitor of any plaintiff in respect of those proceedings except the amount of such taxed costs.
+(3) Except as provided by subrule (4) the costs payable to his solicitor by or on behalf of a plaintiff who is a person under disability or from any money recovered by or on behalf of a person under disability in any proceedings to which this Rule applies being the costs of or incidental to those proceedings or consequent thereon, must be taxed; and no costs shall be charged or retained by the solicitor of any plaintiff in respect of those proceedings except the amount of such taxed costs.

 (4) This Rule does not apply where the plaintiff’s solicitor does not claim additional costs against his client over and above the party and party costs, as ascertained by taxation or the agreement of the defendant, payable to the client in the proceedings.

-(5) Paragraph (3) applies in relation to any proceedings to which this Rule applies by virtue of paragraph (2)(b) as if for references to a plaintiff there were substituted references to the party, whether appellant or respondent, who was the plaintiff in the proceedings in the court below.
+(5) Subrule (3) applies in relation to any proceedings to which this Rule applies by virtue of subrule (2)(b) as if for references to a plaintiff there were substituted references to the party, whether appellant or respondent, who was the plaintiff in the proceedings in the court below.

-(6) Nothing in the foregoing provisions of this Rule shall prejudice a solicitor’s lien for costs.
+(6) Nothing in subrules (1) to (5) shall prejudice a solicitor’s lien for costs.

-(7) The foregoing provisions of this Rule apply in relation to a counterclaim by or on behalf or for the benefit of a person under disability, as if for references to a plaintiff there were substituted references to a defendant.
+(7) Subrules (1) to (6) apply in relation to a counterclaim by or on behalf or for the benefit of a person under disability, as if for references to a plaintiff there were substituted references to a defendant.

 [Rule 24 amended in Gazette 29 Apr 2005 p.
-1795.]
+1795; 28 Jun 2011 p.
+2552 and 2555.]

 [25-31.
 Deleted in Gazette 19 Dec 1975 p.
 4573.]